delmic/odemis/doc/develop/base-api.rst

 All asynchronous functions return a Future (:py:class:`concurrent.futures.Future`).
 This is standard Python class, see the `official documentation
 <http://docs.python.org/dev/library/concurrent.futures.html>`_ for more information.
-Nevertheless, we use a slightly different semantic, as :py:meth:cancel might work while the task is being executed (oppositely to the official implementation which fails as soon as the tasked has started to be executed).
+Nevertheless, we use a slightly different semantic, as :py:meth:`concurrent.futures.Future.cancel` might work while the task is being executed (oppositely to the official implementation which fails as soon as the task has started to be executed).

 Note that within the component framework every method returning a future must be explicitly indicated.
 This is done by decorating them with @\ :py:func:`isasync`.
-Although from a behavioural point of view, futures will work even if the method is not decorated, it will have a very big performance penalty when used remotely.
+Futures will work even if the method is not decorated, however, from a behavioural point of view, they imply a very big performance penalty when used remotely.
 The only exception is in case of the special :py:class:`InstantaneousFuture`.
 As it defines an action already completed, it is fine to not decorate the function specifically.